Speak with an experienced attorney that can get you the compensation you deserve. It's free and confidential.Get Yours Now

 One of our proudest successes is how our advocacy earned compensations for hundreds of thousands of businesses and individuals harmed by the catastrophic British Petroleum (BP) oil spill in the Gulf of Mexico.
 We were able to secure compensation for damages to health and well-being, while focusing on the economic impact that the oil spill had — property damage and the loss of value — if not the actual land itself that homes and business were located on.
 Our clients included clean-up workers, fishermen, hotels, individual property owners, restaurants and other businesses.

 We also represent Long Island municipalities and water districts whose aquifers have been contaminated by PCE (perchloroethylene), TCE (trichloroethylene) and other VOCs (volatile organic compounds), indicated as harmful to human health by the New York State Department of Health, as well as by other man-made contaminants.

 You can find benzene in the air we breathe, due to fumes from gasoline service stations, factory emissions, and exhaust from motor vehicles.
-This natural substance is also a part of crude oil and cigarette smoke.

-The possible complications are as numerous as the toxins causing them.
+The possible health complications are as numerous as the toxins causing them.
 Some are linked with short-term exposure.
 These include nausea, vomiting, diarrhea and stomach pain; headaches; coughing, wheezing, and shortness of breath; and burning and irritation of the eyes and throat.